Last Updated on August 27, 2024 by Rebecca Lake

 If you don’t have a budget yet, here’s the quick and dirty version of how to make one:

-• Add up all of your income for the month, including money you have coming in from a full-time job, part-time gig, freelance work or a side hustle.
+- Add up all of your income for the month, including money you have coming in from a full-time job, part-time gig, freelance work, or side hustles.

 Boom–you’ve just made your first rough budget.